araobp/unity-ar/README.md

 Requirements:
 - Unity
-- ARFoundation and ARKit/ARCore
+- AR Foundation 6.x (Note: All building blocks are updated to AR Foundation 6.x, except for the EDM (LiDAR-based) module).

 ## Building blocks

 ### EDM (LiDAR-based)

 Note: This building block requires an iPhone or iPad equipped with a LiDAR scanner.
+Please note that as I do not currently own a LiDAR-equipped device, this code remains dependent on an older version of AR Foundation.

 EDM (Electronic Distance Measurement), a term from surveying, is also highly useful in AR applications.